toggledbits/PluginTools/README.md

 ### Logging

+Developing plugins will require that you write helpful diagnostic data someplace that you can get to it.

 The `PFB.debug(msg, ...)` and `PFB.log(msg, ...)` functions both log messages to the LuaUPnP log.
 The former (`debug`) only writes the message if debug is enabled (the global variable `debugMode` is set `true`).

 The message may contain references to additional arguments passed, identified by "%" followed by a number.
 When these are found in the message string, they are replaced with the text form of the indexed argument from the remaining arguments.
 They do not need to be used in order of the values passed.
 For example, `L("this is %1 and %2, or backwards %2 and %1", "alpha", "beta")` will log the string "this is alpha and beta, or backwards beta and alpha".
 The arguments can be any Lua data type; tables will be expanded into a human-readable pseudocode representation.

 ### State Variable Handling

+The framework provides some convenience functions as alternatives to the Luup built-in `luup.variable_get()` and `luup.variable_set()`.

-The `PFB.var.get( variableName [, dev [, serviceId]] )` function returns the value of the named state variable on the specified device from the specified service.
+The `PFB.var.get( variableName [, dev [, serviceId]] )` function returns the value of the named state variable on the specified device from the specified service, and the timestamp of the last modification (two values returned).
 If the service is omitted or `nil`, the plugin's service ID is assumed; if the device is omitted or `nil`, the plugin device is assumed.
 So, it is possible to retrieve the value of a variable belonging to the plugin device in the plugin service using only one argument, for example `PFB.var.get( "DebugMode" )`.
+Note that since this function returns two values, extra care must be taken when attempting to wrap this function in other functions like `tonumber()` (the Luup standard function has the same issue).
+Specifically for the case where `tonumber()` is desirable, use `PFB.var.getNumeric()` below, instead.

 The `PFB.var.getNumeric( variableName, defaultValue [, dev [, serviceId]] )` function returns the numeric value of a state variable.
 If the state variable is undefined, blank, or can't be converted to a number, the value of the `defaultValue` argument will be returned.
 For example, `PFB.var.getNumeric( 'Status', -1, 45, 'urn:upnp-org:serviceId:SwitchPower1' )` would get the value of the `Status` variable in the SwitchPower1 service from device 45, or if it doesn't exist, returns -1.